openshift/enhancements/enhancements/machine-api/machine-lifecycle-hooks.md

 extenuating circumstances) may decide to remove a particular lifecycle hook to allow the machine controller to progress past the corresponding lifecycle-point.

-For machine creation, the Machine status will contain conditions identifying why the Machine controller has not progressed in creating the Machine.
-This will be in the form of a new `Creatable` condition.
+For machine provisioning, the Machine status will contain conditions identifying why the Machine controller has not progressed in provisioning the Machine.
+This will be in the form of a new `Provisionable` condition.

 For machine removal, the Machine status will contain conditions identifying why the Machine controller has not progressed in removing the Machine.
 This will be in the form of new `Drainable`